yongkanghe/Agentic-Marketing-Campaign-Generator/docs/architecture/LLD-Solution-Architecture.md

 -   **Frontend**: A React/TypeScript single-page application (SPA) responsible for user interaction, campaign management, and rendering generated content.
 It uses `camelCase` for all its internal state and object properties.
 -   **Backend API**: A Python/FastAPI application that serves as the gateway between the frontend and the agentic system.
 Per **[ADR-018](./ADR-018-Backend-CamelCase-API-Contract.md)**, it automatically serializes all JSON responses to `camelCase` to match the frontend's convention.
 -   **Agentic System (ADK)**: A multi-agent system built with the Google Agent Development Kit (ADK).
-It includes a `MarketingOrchestrator` that coordinates specialized agents for analysis, text generation, and visual content generation.
+It includes a `MarketingOrchestrator` for campaign analysis and text generation, plus a specialized `VisualContentOrchestratorAgent` that coordinates autonomous `ImageGenerationAgent` and `VideoGenerationAgent` with validation and self-correction capabilities (per ADR-019).

 ---

 ## 2. Data Flow Architecture

-The generation of content follows a two-phase process: first text generation, then visual generation.
-This ensures a fast user response for text, while the more time-consuming visual generation happens subsequently.
+The generation of content follows a two-phase process: first text generation, then autonomous visual generation.
+This ensures a fast user response for text, while the more time-consuming agentic visual generation (with validation and self-correction) happens subsequently.

+### 2.0.
+Agentic Visual Content Generation (ADR-019)

+The visual content generation now uses true ADK agents with autonomous capabilities:

+1. **VisualContentOrchestratorAgent** (SequentialAgent): Coordinates the overall visual content workflow
+2. **ImageGenerationAgent** (LlmAgent): Autonomously generates and validates images with self-correction
+3. **VideoGenerationAgent** (LlmAgent): Autonomously generates and validates videos with self-correction

+Each agent includes:
+- **Campaign Context Integration**: System prompts include campaign creative guidance
+- **Autonomous Validation**: Agents validate their own work for quality and relevance
+- **Self-Correction**: Agents iterate and improve outputs if validation fails
+- **Parallel Processing**: Image and video agents work concurrently for efficiency

 ### 2.1.
 Sequence Diagram